open/close all folders

-- The Blues Brothers is repeatedly parodied in Soul Music by Terry Pratchett, where the characters are "on a mission from Glod" (a dwarf), and they order "four whole fried rats and some coke"note
+- The Blues Brothers is repeatedly parodied in Soul Music, where the characters are "on a mission from Glod" (a dwarf), and they order "four whole fried rats and some coke"note

 - Done more literally with the Great God Om in Small Gods who, while trapped in the form of a one-eyed tortoise, went on a roadtrip with a minor acolyte from one of his temples.
 (From the back cover copy, "But what Brutha wants, really wants, is for his God to Choose someone else...")